TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Setup.rst

     You can find the names of the fields in the "Configuration" module by browsing the "User Settings" array, example:

     .. code-block:: typoscript
+       :caption: EXT:site_package/Configuration/user.tsconfig

        # Do not show the 'emailMeAtLogin' field to the user in "User Settings" module
        setup.fields.emailMeAtLogin.disabled = 1

        # And force the value of this field to be set to 1
        setup.override.emailMeAtLogin = 1

 .. index::